-With 55% of new graduates achieving upper second or first class degrees in 2014/15 (UGC), businesses can no longer rely on a candidate’s academic achievements as a differentiator.
+With 71% of new graduates achieving upper second or first class degrees in 2014 (HESA), businesses can no longer rely on a candidate’s academic achievements as a differentiator.
 With so many academically gifted graduates looking for their next step after university, how can you ensure that you are hiring those with the potential to succeed in your organisation?
 And once you have them, how can you develop them into the leaders of tomorrow?

 Graduate schemes come in all different shapes and sizes and span all major industries, with many large organisations implementing graduate training as a way of bridging the gap between education and the world of work.
 No matter what your industry may be, the need to recruit high quality candidates that are easy to train, will deliver long term results and have the potential to become future leaders is critical to the success of any graduate programme.

-With a growing number of undergraduates, it is more important than ever to maximise this opportunity to bring the right talent into your organisation – talent that has the potential to develop and perform in a highly competitive environment.
+At a time when more than a quarter of the country’s leading employees have recently increased their graduate recruitment budgets (High Flyers), it is more important than ever to maximise this opportunity to bring talent into your organisation – talent that has the potential to develop and perform in a highly competitive environment.

 Graduate recruitment is moving away from focusing singularly on academic achievement as an indicator of high potential in an employment setting.
 Although academic qualifications and CVs gives some idea about a candidate’s ability and fit in an organisation, they don’t provide a reliable measure of workplace behaviour, cognitive ability, personality, future potential or cultural fit.
 As a result of this, in 2015, 78% of professionals agreed that psychometrics are a powerful tool for hiring (Personnel Today and Network HR Executive Search).